mamabun/rroulette/README.txt

 DO NOT RUN IT IF YOU CANNOT TAKE A JOKE.
 DO NOT RUN BEFORE SAVING YOUR WORK.

-I take no responsibility at all for any and all damages caused by your stupidity.

 That being said.
 It is a small program.
 The source code is almost the size of the program itself.
 It is written in MASM and is somewhat commented.